 A person's risk of developing a disease or condition is the chance that it will affect them over a certain period of time.
-We are all at risk of developing dementia, but some of us are more at risk than others.
-For example, an 80-year-old woman is more at risk of developing dementia in the next five years than a 30-year-old woman.
+We are all at some level of risk of developing dementia, but some of us have a higher or lower risk than others.
+For example, a typical 80-year-old woman is much more likely to develop dementia in the next five years than a typical 30-year-old woman.

 What are the risk factors for dementia?

-Researchers have discovered some important factors that affect our risk of developing dementia.
-These include age and genetics, but also medical history, lifestyle and environmental factors.
-Our risk of developing dementia depends upon a combination of these risk factors.
+Researchers have discovered several important factors that affect our risk of developing dementia.
+These include age and genetics, but also medical conditions and lifestyle choices.
+A person's risk of developing dementia depends upon a combination of all of these risk factors.
 Some of them, such as age or the genes we have inherited from our parents, are beyond our control.
 Others are things we can change, such as our lifestyle choices - for example, whether we smoke and how much we exercise.

-Age is the most significant known risk factor for dementia.
-It is possible to develop the condition earlier - at least 1 in 20 people with dementia developed it at age under 65 (see factsheet 440, What is young-onset dementia?) - the chances of developing it increase as we get older.
-It is rare to get dementia before 65 years of age.
-These earlier forms of dementia tend to be very different from late-onset.
-After the age of 65, the risk of developing Alzheimer's disease doubles approximately every five years.
-It is estimated that dementia affects one in 14 people over the age of 65 and one in six over the age of 80.
+Age is the strongest known risk factor for dementia.
+Whilst it is possible to develop the condition earlier - at least 1 in 20 people with dementia developed it at age under 65 (see factsheet 440, What is young-onset dementia?) - the chances of developing dementia rise significantly as we get older.
+Above the age of 65, a person's risk of developing Alzheimer's disease or vascular dementia doubles roughly every 5 years.
+It is estimated that dementia affects one in 14 people over 65 and one in six over 80.

-This increased risk may be due to factors associated with ageing, such as:
+This may be due to factors associated with ageing, such as:

-- an increased incidence of some diseases (for example, heart disease and stroke)
+- increased risk of cardiovascular diseases (eg heart disease and stroke)